 - Change how you use your current device – do not access anything important on it, or anything that might make your partner more suspicious or angry.

 - Ditch the device – If you think your partner is tracking your location through your device, leave the device at home as often as you can, particularly if you are going to an agency, friend or to the police for help.
 Trust your instincts.
 If possible get a new phone.
 Even basic or older phones will let you make calls.
 Get a prepaid service or make sure the bill is in your name so it does not go to your partner.
+The Telstra Safe Connections Program provides smartphones and SIM cards to women who have sought assistance after being impacted by domestic violence.
+The phone packages are distributed by refuges and other support organisations who are members of WESNET (Women's Services Network).
+For example, see the Women's Council website.

 - Use community facilities – scan, photocopy or email important documents, such as court orders at libraries, women's services, and trusted friends or family members.